 Braintree Core Features

 - Braintree Extend: Formerly called contextual commerce, Braintree has expanded its offerings here.
-The merchant hosts the payment checkout and transaction data, but is able to share the transaction data with partners.
+The merchant hosts the payment checkout and transaction data but can share the transaction data with partners.
 This creates a seamless, frictionless commerce experience for customers and keeps them on your site.
 Extend would be the appropriate platform for booking sites (hotels, airlines, event tickets, etc.) and other businesses that want to empower merchants/partners to sell through their website or app.

 Additional Braintree Features

-- Fraud Management Tools: Braintree separates its fraud management tools into two tiers: Basic, which includes control over AVS and CVV checks, as well as risk threshold analysis.
-Advanced fraud tools require more work to enable, but include a partnership with Kount, a fraud management service.
-Kount Standard is offered at no charge, but if you want more control over transactions and your risk management policies, you can implement Kount Custom.
-You must meet Braintree’s requirements and it will cost more.
+- Fraud Management Tools: Braintree separates its fraud management tools into two tiers.
+Basic tools include control over AVS and CVV checks as well as risk threshold analysis.
+Advanced fraud tools require more work to enable but include a partnership with Kount, a fraud management service.
+There’s no charge for Kount Standard.
+If you want more control over transactions and your risk management policies, you can implement Kount Custom.
+You must meet the company’s requirements, and it will cost more.
 In addition to all of that, Braintree also supports 3D Secure for additional verification.

-- Multi-Currency Displays And Conversions: Braintree allows merchants to display prices in local currency rather than just the merchant’s default currency, which can help entice international sales.
-Braintree even automatically converts the currency for you.
+- Multi-Currency Displays & Conversions: Braintree allows merchants to display prices in local currencies rather than just the merchant’s default currency, which can help entice international sales.
+Braintree even automatically does the conversions for you.
 Global businesses with bases of operation in several countries can connect multiple bank accounts and help reduce processing costs by eliminating the need for conversion.

-- Recurring Billing And Subscription Tools: Braintree has some powerful recurring billing and subscription tools whether you sell software or physical goods.
+- Recurring Billing & Subscription Tools: Braintree has some powerful recurring billing and subscription tools, whether you sell software or physical goods.
 However, you will notice a shortage of some specific features, such as invoicing.
-Stripe’s suite of tools is more advanced in this regard.
-However, if invoicing is a concern, don’t forget that Braintree integrates pretty seamlessly with PayPal and so you can use PayPal or another integration as an extension.
+Stripe’s suite of tools is more advanced than Braintree’s in this regard.
+However, if invoicing is a concern, don’t forget that Braintree integrates pretty seamlessly with PayPal, so you can use PayPal or another integration as an extension.